240-249-8250

 Vascular Tech Student

-What a CVR Rotation Looks
+What a CVR Rotation Looks Like

-You'll work directly alongside a vascular physician, not just observe.
+You'll work directly alongside a physician, not just observe.
 And your preceptor holds the same RVT credential you're working toward, which means during clinical downtime, they'll work through board preparation content and practice exams with you directly.

 Venous Duplex Ultrasound